-See Chapter 6 of the USFWS - Best Practices for Migratory Bird Care During Oil Spill Response, for more specific information on facility requirements and the respective GRS for additional wildlife rehab organizational information.
+See Chapter 6 of the USFWS - Best Practices for Migratory Bird Care during Oil Spill Response and the respective Geographic Response Strategy for additional wildlife rehab organizational information.

 3630.4 REHABILITATION PROCEDURES

 The goal in rehabilitating wildlife during an oil spill response is the release of a healthy individual back into its natural environment.
 It should be noted that only trained personnel should administer this type of care.
 The Safety Data Sheet (SDS) for the spilled contaminant should be reviewed prior to handling contaminated wildlife.
 All chemical hazards to humans also apply to the affected bird or other wildlife species.
 The steps in the rehabilitation process are outlined in much detail in the USFWS Best Practices attachment chapter 4.